Nestio/lunchmove/README.md

     # you might also run into problems installing the cryptography lib on OSX El Capitan because Apple hates you and wants you to suffer
     # https://github.com/pyca/cryptography/issues/2350
     $ env LDFLAGS="-L$(brew --prefix openssl)/lib" CFLAGS="-I$(brew --prefix openssl)/include" pip install cryptography

+    # installing OpenSSL might also be problematic. you might have to manually build and link it, like this
+    $ brew install openssl
+    $ brew link openssl --force

 Create a database.
 On OSX, I'm using [Postgres.app](http://postgresapp.com/) to manage connecting to the database shell.